 How international organisations are pushing for abortion law change

-In this position, as a key adviser, they have then been involved with producing comprehensive guidance for governments and healthcare providers, which outlines how they can interpret language in the new legislation to allow for abortion on demand.
+In this position as a key adviser, the organisation produces comprehensive guidance for the respective Government and healthcare providers.
+This guidance outlines how they can interpret language in the new legislation to allow for abortion on demand.

-In Malawi, without a time limit in the proposed legislation, a similarly broad interpretation would allow abortion for any reason, on-demand, up to birth.
+In Malawi, without a time limit in the proposed legislation, a similarly broad interpretation would allow de facto abortion-on-demand, up to birth.

 Radical abortion legislation not wanted in Malawi